magento/devdocs/guides/v2.0/architecture/global_extensibility_features.md

 See <a href="{{ site.gdeurl }}architecture/components/modules/mod_intro.md">Modules</a> for an introduction to modules.
 See the <a href="{{ site.gdeurl }}extension-dev-guide/bk-extension-dev-guide.html">PHP Developer Guide</a> for detailed instructions on how to create modules.

 <h3>Reliance on popular design patterns</h3>
-Reliance on known architectural and programming patterns helps PHP developers orient themselves to the specific development issues that affect coding in a particular product ecosystem.
+Reliance on known architectural and programming structures helps PHP developers orient themselves to the specific development issues that affect coding in a particular product ecosystem.
 This can reduce the learning curve for new Magento developers.

-Design patterns are time-tested, widely recognized software architecture patterns.
-Magento product architecture incorporates many well known patterns, but the Model-View-Controller (MVC)  holds particular interest for extension developers.
+Design patterns are time-tested, widely recognized software architecture constructs.
+Magento product architecture incorporates many well known patterns, but  Model-View-Controller (MVC)  holds particular interest for extension developers.
 See <a href="{{ site.gdeurl }}architecture/archi_perspectives/Magento_MVC.html">Magento Model-View-Controller Design</a> for more information.

 See <a href="{{ site.gdeurl }}architecture/archi_perspectives/DesignPatterns.html">Design Patterns</a> for a more detailed discussion of the specific software design patterns used in Magento.